 The lower face and neck are often areas of concern for those seeking facial rejuvenation.
 Common issues such as sagging skin, jowling, and loss of definition can be effectively addressed with various facelift procedures.
 Our facial plastic surgeons are using innovative techniques like the deep plane facelift and vertical restore facelift to tackle these concerns.
 Minimally invasive procedures such as fat grafting are being employed to enhance and balance the lower face and neck.

 Most techniques won't dramatically alter your appearance.
+Discuss your concerns with the surgeon before scheduling the procedure.
 Be sure to do your homework on your surgeon.
-At Kesington Medical our GMC specialist registered plastic surgeon are best placed to help you decide on the best facelift for you.
+At Kesnignton Medical our GMC specialist registered plastic surgeon are best placed to help you decide on the best facelift for you.

-To find out more about Kesnignton Medical, our expert plastic surgeons, our values that we work very hard to achieve, our quality aftercare and our 5 star hospitals, visit about us.
+To find out more about Kensington Medical, our expert plastic surgeons, our values that we work very hard to achieve, our quality aftercare and our 5 star hospitals, visit about us.

 What Other Procedures Complement a Facelift?